 REIT (Real Estate Investment Trust)

-A company that owns, operates, or finances income-producing real estate and distributes at least 90% of taxable income as dividends, offering investors liquid real estate exposure.
+A company that owns income-producing real estate and pays out at least 90% of its taxable income as dividends—giving you a way to invest in property without buying a building.

-REITs trade on stock exchanges like regular stocks, providing liquidity that direct real estate investment lacks.
-You can buy or sell REIT shares instantly, unlike a physical property that might take months to sell.
-REIT ETFs (like VNQ) offer diversified real estate exposure in a single trade.
+One of the biggest perks: REITs trade on stock exchanges just like regular stocks.
+You can buy or sell shares in seconds, which is a world apart from trying to unload a physical property that might sit on the market for months.
+REIT ETFs (like VNQ) let you get diversified real estate exposure in a single trade.

 Frequently Asked Questions